pjensfelt/GCNv2_SLAM/README.md

 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Dowload and install instructions can be found at: http://opencv.org.

 **Required at least 2.4.3.
 Tested with OpenCV 2.4.11 and OpenCV 3.2**.

-**NOTE: If you use ROS this will most likely be installed**
+**NOTE: If you use ROS this will most likely be installed**.

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org.

 **Required at least 3.1.0**.

-**Note: If you use ROS this is most likely already installed**
+**Note: If you use ROS this is most likely already installed**.

 ## DBoW2 and g2o (Included in Thirdparty folder)
 We use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 Both modified libraries (which are BSD) are included in the *Thirdparty* folder.

-** Note: You do not need to install these, they will be built as part of GCNv2-SLAM**
+** Note: You do not need to install these, they will be built as part of GCNv2-SLAM**.

 # Preparation
 Clone the code